FabrizioCaldarelli/mysql-migrate-environment-yii2/README.md

 REMEMBER
 --------

-This code contains references to login to database using root user.
+This code contains references to login to database using root user (to create, drop database...).

 I have put in config/main.php configuration file a new property inside ```components``` attribute with: